$200 a month, 40 years, and the magic of compounding.

 Long horizons turn small monthly contributions into outsized balances — because growth earns growth.
 Punch in your numbers and see how much of the final pile is your money vs. compound interest doing its work.

-Estimates only.
+Background Read the investment vehicles guideEstimates only.
 Monthly contributions, monthly compounding, constant return.
 Real markets vary year to year; assumed return is a long-run average, not a guarantee.
 Toggle "today's dollars" to see purchasing power — $1M in 40 years buys roughly $307K of today's groceries at 3% inflation.
+The monthly shown is what reaches your target under these assumptions; a lower return, fewer years, or a smaller starting balance all push it higher.

 Investing $10,000/yr at a steady 7%, each $100K milestone arrives faster than the previous.
 Adjust the dials and watch the bar redistribute.